mozilla/DeepSpeech/README.md

 ### Using the Python package

-Pre-built binaries that can be used for performing inference with a trained model can be installed with `pip`.
+Pre-built binaries that can be used for performing inference with a trained model can be installed with `pip3`.
 You can then use the `deepspeech` binary to do speech-to-text on an audio file:

-For the Python bindings, it is highly recommended that you perform the installation within a Python 2.7 virtual environment.
+For the Python bindings, it is highly recommended that you perform the installation within a Python 3.5 or later virtual environment.
 You can find more information about those in [this documentation](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 We will continue under the assumption that you already have your system properly setup to create new virtual environments.

 #### Create a DeepSpeech virtual environment